-Our brochure on municipal heat networks is now available in English.
+Our brochure on municipal district heating is now available in English.
 Inside you will find a short description of what is biomass heating and how municipal heat networks work.
 It features also a short description on pre-assembled biomass heating plants and how to build a municipal heat network powered by green energy when starting from scratch.

 Municipal heat networks are water-based networks that cover parts or a whole municipality.